Fiserv/banking-hub/docs/products.md

 ## Development environment options

-Choose a development environment from three banking core platforms, currently supported: Finxact, Premier and Signature.
+Choose a development environment from three banking core platforms, currently supported: Finxact, Premier, Signature and Precision.
 Select one core now and add another to your dedicated plan at any time.

 ### Finxact
 A next-generation, cloud-native platform with an emphasis on agility, scalability and modernization.